jnlltd/festivals/README.md

 ### Launch Application

 Once the steps described above have been followed the application can be started (in development mode) by running `grails run-app` on the command-line from the application's root directory.

+The application requires a heap size of about 1 gigabyte to *run*, but it requires more than this to *build* because the compilation of the LESS files to CSS consumes a lot of memory.
+Therefore when running a Grails command that invokes the build (e.g. `grails war` or `grails run-app`) it is recommended that you set `GRAILS_OPTS="-Xms1g -Xmx2g"`

-By default the following users will automatically be created
+By default the following users will automatically be created on startup

 | Username                       | Password | Role          |
 | ------------------------------ | ---------| ------------- |